Recent Faculty Publications

 Kathleen A. Wallace.
 Morality and the capacity for symbolic cognition. in Moral Psychology, volume 1, Walter Sinnott-Armstrong, editor.
 MIT Press, 2007.

 Ralph R. Acampora.
-Why Study Environmental Ethics? foreword to Etiche dell'ambiente: voci e prospettive, IRENE 1:47-50. ed. and trans.
-Matteo Andreozzi.
-LED: Milan, forthcoming.
+Why Study Environmental Ethics? foreword to Etiche dell'ambiente: voci e prospettive, IRENE 1:47-50. edited and translated by Matteo Andreozzi.
+LED: Milan, 2012.

 Ralph R. Acampora.
 Reptile on the Range: The Western as Absurdist Animation.
 Review of Rango by G. Verbinski.
 Journal of Critical Animals Studies 10(1):211f, 2012.